 Trying new things often feels risky for children, especially the first time they do something.
 Every child is different so for some just talking to someone outside their circle of friends includes a huge risk.
 For others, the risk might be making friends with a new child at the park.
-Engaging in these types of risks builds confidence and also helps build social skills.
-With practice, these things become easier and your child will build more confidence as they go.
+Engaging in these types of risks builds confidence and helps build social skills.
+With practise, these things become easier and your child will build more confidence as they go.

-Social skills are also built as your child begins to recognise that their friends might have different opinions to them.
+Social skills are also built as your child begins to recognise that their friends might have different opinions of them.
 Learning to voice opinions and listen and consider the opinions of others in assessing risk is an important skill to develop.

-Every time your child decides to take a risk, they make a whole range of decisions including ones about their own safety.
+Every time your child decides to take a risk, they make a whole range of decisions including ones about their safety.
 After the risk has been taken, they then evaluate the decision they made.
 Did things go to plan?
 Was it the best decision to make?
 Thinking about how to do things differently next time strengthens independent thinking skills and informs future risk-taking.

 Taking risks can be scary but taking reasonable risks is part of life.
 Allowing your child to take healthy risks helps build confidence, responsibility, social skills, decision making and safety awareness.
 Learning these skills as a child helps set them up to make healthy choices as adults.